Skip to content

 AbstractGateway deployment

 AbstractGateway can run as a Python process or as a containerized server.
-The container path is the recommended baseline for a single self-contained Gateway deployment because it packages the HTTP API, durable runner, AbstractRuntime, and the remote-provider/multimodal AbstractCore stack together.
+The container path is the recommended baseline for a single self-contained Gateway deployment because it packages the HTTP API, durable runner, AbstractRuntime, and the Runtime-owned provider/tool stack together.

 Published image